-As the Vampires closed in on the two of them, Lindsey more terrified than she had ever been in her life acted rashly and ran towards the Vampires with her cross.
-She hoped that she might catch them off guard Some of the Vampires were startled, but one of them managed to sucker punch Lindsey in the face.
-She was knocked out instantly and fell to the floor.
+As the Vampires closed in on the two of them, Lindsey ran towards the Vampires with her cross.
+She hoped that she might catch them off guard Some of the Vampires were startled, but one of them managed to sucker punch Lindsey in the face, knocking her out.

 Simon upon seeing Lindsey’s plight instantly jumped onto the Vampires that had gathered around her.
 Catching them unaware he managed to knock them down, but he soon found himself surround from all sides by Vampires too.